Qumulo/docs/administrator-guide/qumulo-core/using-access-tokens.md

 {% include note.html content="We recommend creating a separate account for each service.
 This helps limit exposure if the credentials are ever leaked." %}

-### Rotating Access Tokens
+### Rotate Access Tokens

 In order to limit exposure from leaked or stolen credentials, we recommend rotating access tokens on some regular interval.

-To rotate an access token for a service, follow these steps:
+#### To Rotate an Access Token for a Service

 1. Ensure that there is only one access token for the service account using `qq auth_list_access_tokens`.